 Amber Dennis is an independent curator, writer & co-founder of Feminista Social Club.
-She has an intersectional, feminist curatorial practice and her mission is to make everyone cool with contemporary art.
+She has an intersectional, feminist curatorial practice.
 In addition to her independent and Feminista work she also curates with Disclaimer Gallery.
 She’s based in New York City.

 What she wants to do: